marjakapyaho/nightbear/infra/modules/global/README.md

 `apt install ncdu` and you're done.

+## Removing old logs

+...from an Ubuntu Docker host:

+`sudo journalctl --vacuum-size=50M` (leave only the last 50 MB's worth of logs)

 ## First time setup

 Due to an annoying dependency graph, you need to first: